SteveBeeblebrox/JSION/README.md

 }
 ```
 ### Unquoted Property Names
-Propery names containing only alphanumeric characters and underscores do not need to be placed in quotes.
+Propery names starting with a letter, an undersocre, or a dollar sign followed by only other alphanumeric characters, dollar signs, and underscores do not need to be placed in quotes.
+This is similar to JavaScript except that higher unicode letters and zero width spaces are not allowed.
 ```
 {
     name: "Trinity",